Narasimman-V/pagination-x/README.md

 	//Make sure the JSON object properties match the properties in the columns definition object above.
 	//A simple trick is to copy and paste the static JSON list from one of the demos.

+#### 5.1.5 Dynamically loading list
+In the above example, we have loaded a static list (through the 'list' attribute).
+This is great for quick POCs.
+But in real time projects, we have to load list dynamically after getting it from the server.
+In this case, we have to load the list using the 'load' function of the pagination-x API.
+So, your HTML and controller code becomes:

+**HTML:**

+	<pagination-x id="id_emp_roster" features="features" columns="columns" pagination-x="pagination"> </pagination-x>

+**Controller:**

+	$scope.features = {"search":true, "pageSize":true, "paginationText":true};
+	$scope.pagination = {}; // Added to access the pagination-x API
+	$scope.columns = [
+		{title:"SNo",dataKey:"Sno",sortKey:"Sno",width:"5%"},
+		{title:"First Name",dataKey:"firstname",sortKey:"firstname",width:"8%"},
+		{title:"Last Name",dataKey:"lastname",sortKey:"lastname",width:"8%"},
+		{title:"Designation",dataKey:"jobtitle",sortKey:"jobtitle",width:"20%"},
+		{title:"County",dataKey:"county",sortKey:"county",width:"10%"},
+		{title:"City",dataKey:"city",sortKey:"city",width:"10%"},
+		{title:"Email",dataKey:"email",sortKey:"email",width:"15%",
+			style:"overflow-wrap: break-word;word-wrap: break-word; word-break: break-all;"},
+		{title:"Mobile",dataKey:"mobile",sortKey:"mobile",width:"10%"}
+	];
+	$scope.employees = [<Your JSON list goes here>];
+	//Make sure the JSON object properties match the properties in the columns definition object above.
+	//A simple trick is to copy and paste the static JSON list from one of the demos.

+	$timeout( function() {
+		$scope.pagination.load($scope.employees);
+	}, 1);

+> **WARNING: The $timeout service is used just to simulate the delay in loading data from the server.
+If you use static list and then use load, you may get an error because the pagintion-x API, assigned to the $scope.pagination object in controller may not be available immediately.**

 ### 5.2 Customizing Features (Attributes) ##

 PaginationX has a comprehensive set of features which can be customized through a set eleven attributes.
 Some of them are mandatory but most of them are optional.
 Each of the attributes, it's sub-attributes, and how to use them are explained in this section.